AkuraDiary/AkuraDIary/README.md

 Hello, you can call me `Asthi Seta`.
 I’m `17 years old`.
 My house is in `East Java, Indonesia`,

 I'm a `student at Telkom Malang Vocational High School`, I don’t smoke.
 I mainly interested in Android app development with Kotlin, or desktop app development with Python, illustrations and graphic design.
+And currently learning Flutter.

-And also kinda interested in some cybersecurity stuffs
+Also kinda interested in some cybersecurity stuffs

 ```
 - 🔭 I’m currently learning and need help in Desktop App Development using Visual Studio and C# 👷‍♂️